antonyanoop8/ebay_alert/README.md

 ## Installation

-- Please make sure to add ur own keys in the env files (.env.insights & .env.ebay)
+- Please make sure to add your own keys in the env files (.env.insights & .env.ebay), the required fields are added to these files, please add correct values to it.
 - Build the project on local machine by `docker-compose build` for the first time
 - Run `docker-compose up` to start the server
 - Create superuser. `docker exec -it ebay_alert_app_1 python manage.py createsuperuser`